gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

 azsphere device wifi show-status
 ```

-If there is no network connect present then repeat step 9.
+If there is no network connection then repeat step 6.

 ---